-Your car’s windshield is a tough cookie, but it can still be cracked if something hits it hard enough -like a piece of debris.
-Because a windshield is so imperative to driving safely, some states offer free windshield replacement and repair services.
+Your car’s windshield can be cracked if something hits it hard enough, like a piece of debris.
+Because a windshield is imperative to driving safely, some states offer free replacement and repair services.

 What Are Ways to Receive Windshield Replacement Coverage?

-- Levels of car insurance - Liability and comprehensive insurance will cover windshield replacement, but not without the policyholder paying a glass deductible if the windshield needs to be replaced.
+- Levels of car insurance - Liability and comprehensive insurance will cover windshield replacement, but only with the policyholder paying a glass deductible if the windshield needs to be replaced.

 - Full glass coverage - Some auto insurance companies and states offer full glass coverage, which insures windshield replacement without the glass deductible.